vamshikolanu/react-datatables-bootstrap/Readme.txt

 Run the code:
 1. clone the project
 2. npm install
-3. npm run and open localhost:2222 in your local system.
+3. npm run start and open localhost:2222 in your local system.

 Still working on it.
 Happy coding :) !